BillZito/vehicle-detection/README.md

 find_cars(): Given an image and the parameters mentioned above that were used to train the model, the hog features (and optionally other features) are calculated for the 3 color channels (Y, Cr, Cb).

-Then, a sliding window is run across the bottom half of the image (to avoid false positives in the sky).
+Then, a sliding window is run across the bottom right quarter of the image (to avoid false positives in the sky and left side of road).
 For that given sliding window, the hog features for that part are taken out, and any cars that are found are bound with a box.
 This box can optionally be drawn onto the image for visual testing, but in the final implementation is added to the list of all bounding boxes and returned.

+Scales from .5 to 5 were experimented with, with .5 scales having very small windows and 5 having very large.
+Through experimentation, it was found that using 3 sliding windows at .9, 1, and 1.5 scales, we could find cars while not having too many false positives.

 An example image with all of the hog bounding boxes drawn on it:
 ![alt tag](./output_images/hog.png)